ahmedwaleed2002/loginpage/README.md

-# 🚀 SpeedForce Authentication System
+# SpeedForce Digital Authentication System - Complete Project Documentation

-A comprehensive, production-ready full-stack authentication system with Firebase integration, GitHub OAuth, and Markdown Notes API featuring the SpeedForce Digital color palette.
+## 🚀 Project Overview
+A production-ready full-stack authentication system built for SpeedForce Digital.
+This system provides secure user management with **streamlined authentication flow** - OTP is used only for registration verification and password reset, not for regular login.
+Verified users can log in directly without OTP verification.

 ## 🎨 Color Palette
 - **Primary Deep Blue**: `#11153f`